sclorg/mysql-container/README.md

 This Docker image allows to adjust functionality even without creating the layered Dockerfile as described above.
 It is possible to use volume mounting using `-v` option (see `docker-run` man page for details).

-In a nutshell, all we need to do is adding the same files, as we added in examples above, just using volume mounting feature of the `docker utility.
+In a nutshell, all we need to do is adding the same files, as we added in examples above, just using volume mounting feature of the `docker utility`.

 ### Example of adjusting the configuration of docker image by volume mounting files